Emil Bulls: History

 In 2009, Chrissy Schneider left the band and was replaced by Andy Bock, who was the guitar player of From Constant Visions.
 On 25 September 2009, Phoenix was released.
 "Here Comes The Fire" was offered as a free download on their website.
 In September 2009, a music video of "When God Was Sleeping" was released.

 The band's next studio offering, Oceanic, was to be released on 30 September 2011.

 In 2014, the band recorded new album Sacrifice to Venus and released it on 8 August the same year.

 In the beginning of 2016, the band released double best-of compilation XX.
 CD1 contained acoustic versions of best Emil Bulls songs while on CD2 there were original versions.

 The studio album called Kill Your Demons was released on 29 September 2017.

-In May 2022, Richardson announced on the band's social media page that he will not be touring from the band because of multiple sclerosis.
+In May 2022, Richardson announced on their social media page that he will be stepping back from touring because of multiple sclerosis.
 Pascal Theisen (of Cadet Carter) took over as Richardson's replacement.